More than 20 states report an uptick in new Covid-19 cases after US tops 200,000 deaths - Local News 8

 Meanwhile, the US Food and Drug Administration is considering new rules for the authorization for a Covid-19 vaccine, according to three sources familiar with the situation.

 Calculations show those rules would push a vaccine authorization past Election Day.
-One source said the FDA is expected to tell vaccine makers that they need to wait two months after giving all their study participants their second doses of the vaccine until they can apply for an EUA.
+The FDA is expected to tell vaccine makers that they need to wait two months after giving all their study participants their second doses of the vaccine until they can apply for an Emergency Use Authorization, one source said.

-Pfizer and Moderna, two companies that began Phase 3 clinical trial for coronavirus vaccines in the US, have given second doses to less than half of their participants.
+Pfizer and Moderna, two companies that began Phase 3 clinical trial for coronavirus vaccines in the US, have given second doses to fewer than half of their participants.

 Companies should also begin taking a look at children, who are “stuck in neutral” when it comes to vaccines, a group of physicians wrote in a commentary published Friday.

-Note: CORRECTION: This story has been updated to correct Covid-19’s ranking among causes of death in the US, according to the latest available CDC data.
-It is currently third.